Ensuring all data is encrypted at rest with LuxSci

 In reality, the risk of those vectors is very small due to the very strong level or security associated with our premium server environment, and due to the fact that we have a HIPAA Business Associate Agreement with our server vendor, so their staff are being trained, monitored, etc., to ensure that this kind of thing never happens.

-While it does mitigate the unlikely event of the data storage array being compromised in our HIPAA business associate’s data center, this only protects against access to the raw disks and it comes with some tangible down sides.
+While it does mitigate the unlikely event of the data storage array being compromised in our HIPAA business associate’s data center, this only protects against access to the raw disks while they are in use or after they are disposed of.

 Compared to inappropriate raw hardware access, it is very much more likely that any attack would come via customer mistake or by a live server being compromised in some way.
 E.g. a customer uploads inappropriate files to his/her web site, a server is compromised due to a vulnerability, etc. In each of these cases, the server is already on and any program or process on that server has full access to the unencrypted data … even where the disk is encrypted.
 So, “encrypted disks” providing “at-rest encryption” do not protect in any way against attacks over the network against live servers or against customer actions.